 Why Your Small Business Should (Likely) Be An LLC

 By Kevin Vela

 Around VW, LLCs are the preferred vehicle for Texas small businesses and startups.
 A Limited Liability Company (LLC) is simple to setup, it is extremely flexible regarding the structure and the rights and obligations of the members, and it is advantageous from a tax perspective.
 Now granted, LLCs are not always the right fit.
-If your idea is the next Groupon, or will be a Google target, then a C-Corp may be best for you.
+If your idea is the next Groupon, or you will be a Google target, then a C-Corp may be best for you.

 But for the vast majority of small business entrepreneurs, an LLC makes the most sense.
 Let me explain why.